-- Infants born preterm are predisposed to lifethreatening episodes of cessation of breathing - Current standard of treatment is caffeine - not effective for all patients - Opportunity for Orphan Drug/ Rare Pediatric designations
+- Infants born preterm are predisposed to lifethreatening episodes of cessation of breathing3 - Current standard of treatment is caffeine - not effective for all patients - Opportunity for Orphan Drug/Rare Pediatric Disease designations

 1 US HHS, Centers for Disease Control and Prevention (CDC), Provisional Drug Overdose Death Counts 12-month ending Dec.
-2020

-2 Postoperative Respiratory Failure, I hompson, Shaun L.; Lisco, Steven J, International Anesthesiology Clinics, 56(1):147-164, Winter 2018 and Merck Manual Arrangeal a tarair Balest 2019 Pediatrics Respiratory Problems in Neonates.
-Overview of Perinatal Respiratory Disorders.
+2020 2 Postoperative Respiratory Failure, Thompson, Shaun L.; Lisco, Steven J, International Anesthesiology Clinics.
+56(1):147-164, Winter 20

-Potential Solution - Lead Compound ENA-001: A One-of-a-Kind New Chemical Entity (NCE)
+The Potential Solution: ENA-001 is a One-of-a-Kind New Chemical Entity (NCE) that Stimulates Breathing